php-pds/skeleton_research/README.md

 - a README file, and
 - a LICENSE file.

-On examining project packages, some additional common directories and files were noted:
+On examining project packages, and after the public review period, some additional common directories and files were noted:

+- a directory for configuration files,
-- a directory for configurations,
+- a directory for resource files,
 - a CONTRIBUTING file, and
 - a CHANGELOG file.